 - ½ time: 6-8 credit hours

 - Less than ½ time:5 credit hours or less

 BOOKSTORE CHARGES - If you have been awarded financial aid, pre-registered in classes and have a credit balance after tuition, fees, dorm and meal charges (if applicable) have been paid, you may be able to charge books at the ENMU-Roswell bookstore.
 If you are only receiving a scholarship, you may need to pick up a bookstore charge slip from the Financial Aid Office before attempting to charge books at the bookstore.
 You will need to present your student ID when charging books.

 Direct Deposit - If you would like to set up Direct Deposit, please refer to the ENMU-Roswell web site and click on “Online Payment Gateway”.
+For any questions regarding direct deposit please contact the business office at (575) 624-7125.
 You will receive your funds sooner with direct deposit.

 SATISFACTORY ACADEMIC PROGRESS (SAP) The policy is on our website.
 Students need to read and familiarize themselves with the policy so there is no misunderstanding of the academic progress policy for financial aid.
 You are responsible for making sure you understand the policy and how it affects your financial aid eligibility.
 SAP notices are emailed to students email accounts.